What do you see… Writing Wednesday

 © 2020 Nina Soden

 Alright, now it’s your turn.
-I’d love to see what today’s writing prompt [What do the clothes you are wearing right now say about you?] inspires in you.
+I’d love to see what today’s writing prompt [What is around you, within touching distance?
+What do you see?] inspires in you.
 So, if you are willing, go to the comment section below and start typing.
 Take 5 minutes and let’s see what you come up with!

 Looking for daily writing inspiration?
 Check out my latest publication: #WRITINGPROMPTS